IIIF/api/source/api/presentation/2.0/index.md

 This specification makes use of the following primary resource types:

 Manifest
-:    The overall description of the structure of the digital representation of an object and the content resources needed to render it.
+:    The overall description of the structure and properties of the digital representation of an object.
 It carries information needed for the viewer to present the digitized content to the user, such as a title and other descriptive information about the object or the intellectual work that it conveys.
-Typically, each manifest will describe how to present a single, digitized object such as a book, photograph, map, scroll, music score, letter, or statue.
+Each manifest describes how to present a single object such as a book, a photograph, or a statue.

 Sequence
 :    The order of the views of a physical object.
-As books may be rebound over time or the page order otherwise change, multiple sequences are allowed.
+Multiple sequences are allowed to cover situations when there are multiple equally valid orders through the content, such as when a manuscript's pages are rebound or archival collections are reordered.

 Canvas
-:    A container that represents a page or view and has content resources associated with it or with parts of it.
+:    A virtual container that represents a page or view and has content resources associated with it or with parts of it.
 The canvas provides a frame of reference for the layout of the page.
 The concept of a canvas is borrowed from standards like PDF and HTML, or applications like Photoshop and Powerpoint, where the display starts from a blank canvas and images, text and other resources are "painted" on to it.

 Content
 :    Content resources such as images or texts that are associated with a canvas.

 Each manifest _MUST_, and is very likely to, have one sequence, but _MAY_ have more than one.
 Each sequence _MUST_ have at least one canvas and is likely to have more than one.
 Each canvas _SHOULD_ have one or more content resources associated with it.
 Zero is possible but unlikely; it represents the case where the page exists (or existed) but has not been digitized.

-There are other types of resources including annotation lists, annotations, ranges and layers, which are discussed later.
+There are other types of resources including annotation lists, annotations, ranges, layers and collections, which are discussed later.

-##  4. Presentation Fields
+##  4. Presentation Resource Properties

-The following fields are defined by this specification, broken into four sections.
-Each field is repeatable, and most may be associated with any of the resource types:
+This specification defines properties in four distinct areas.
+Most of the properties may be associated with any of the resource types, and may have more than one value.

 ####  4.1.
-Descriptive Fields
+Descriptive Properties

 label
 :   A human readable label, name or title for the object.
-This field is intended to be displayed as a short surrogate for the resource if a human needs to make a distinction between it and similar resources, for example between pages or between a choice of images to display.
+This property is intended to be displayed as a short, textual surrogate for the resource if a human needs to make a distinction between it and similar resources, for example between pages or between a choice of images to display.

     Usage:
     {: .usage}
-    * A manifest _MUST_ have a label, and it _SHOULD_ be the name of the physical object or title of the intellectual work that it embodies.
+    * A manifest _MUST_ have a label, and it _SHOULD_ be the name of the object or title of the intellectual work that it embodies.
     * A sequence  _MAY_ have a label, and if there are multiple sequences in a single manifest then they _MUST_ have labels.
 The label _SHOULD_ briefly convey the nature of sequence, such as "Current Page Order".
     * A canvas _MUST_ have a label, and it _SHOULD_ be the page or view label such as "p.
-1", "folio 1 recto", or "north view".
+1", "front", or "north view".
     * A content resource _MAY_ have a label, and if there is a choice of content resource for the same canvas, then they _MUST_ have labels.
 The label _SHOULD_ be a brief description of the resource, such as "black and white" versus "color photograph"

 metadata
 :   A list of short descriptive entries, given as pairs of human readable label and value to be displayed to the user.
 The value _SHOULD_ be either simple HTML, including links and text markup, or plain text, and the label _SHOULD_ be plain text.
 There are no semantics conveyed by this information, and clients _SHOULD NOT_ use it for discovery or other purposes.
-This pool of descriptive pairs _SHOULD_ be able to be displayed in a tabular form in the user interface.
+This list of descriptive pairs _SHOULD_ be able to be displayed in a tabular form in the user interface.
 Clients _SHOULD_ have a way to display the information about manifests and canvases, and _MAY_ have a way to view the information about other resources.
 The client _SHOULD_ display the pairs in the order provided by the description.
 A pair might be used to convey the author of the work, information about its creation, a brief physical description, or ownership information, amongst other use cases.
 The client is not expected to take any action on this information beyond displaying the label and value.
 An example pair of label and value might be a label of "Author" and a value of "Jehan Froissart".

     Usage:
     {: .usage}
     * A manifest _SHOULD_ have metadata pairs associated with it describing the object or work.
     * A sequence _MAY_ have metadata pairs associated with it to describe the difference between it and other sequences.
-    * A canvas _MAY_ have metadata pairs associated with it to describe particular features of that canvas compared to others.
+    * A canvas _MAY_ have metadata pairs associated with it to describe its particular features.
     * A content resource _MAY_ have metadata pairs associated with it.

 description
-:   A longer-form prose description of the object, intended to be conveyed to the user as a full text description, rather than a simple label and value.
-It can duplicate any of the above information, along with additional information required for the understanding of the digitized object, description of the physical object, bibliographic information and so forth.
-Like with the pairs in `metadata`, clients _SHOULD_ have a way to display the descriptions of manifests and canvases, and _MAY_ have a way to view the information about other resources.
+:   A longer-form prose description of the object or resource, intended to be conveyed to the user as a full text description, rather than a simple label and value.
+It can duplicate any of the above information, along with additional information required to understand what is being displayed.
+Clients _SHOULD_ have a way to display the descriptions of manifests and canvases, and _MAY_ have a way to view the information about other resources.

     Usage:
     {: .usage}